my5t3ry/cmdf/README.md

 # cmdf

-this thiing will fix misspelled commands by learning from your history
+this thing will fix misspelled commands by learning from your history

 ```
 [n0x] cmdf>  ccd python